Arkantos-13/Arkantos-13/README.md

    My Bachelor degree is in mathematics and more specifically in the field of applied maths.

-   However, my Master degree is in Informatics and Computational Biomedicine and more specifically in the field of Computer Science and Data Processing.
+   Also, my Master degree is in Informatics and Computational Biomedicine and more specifically in the field of Computer Science and Data Processing.

    In the last couple of years, I have discovered my passion for Data Science and coding.